cagross/react-specials/README.md

 - [Git Basics - Getting a Git Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)
 - [`git-clone` documentation](https://git-scm.com/docs/git-clone)

 2. Install Dependencies: After the project has been cloned to your local machine, install the project's Node dependencies.
-To do so, from your command line navigate to the project's `client` directory and execute:
+To do so, from your command line navigate to the project's root directory and execute:

 `npm install`

 This should complete without any errors (warnings are OK).
-Then, from your command line navigate to the project's `server` directory and execute:
+Then, from your command line navigate to the project's `client` directory and execute:

 `npm install`